• Skip to primary navigation

 Peperonata Recipe

-Peperonata is a rustic Italian recipe with tender bell peppers stewed low and slow in olive oil with onion, tomato and garlic, a perfect app or with pasta.
+Peperonata is a rustic Italian recipe with tender bell peppers stewed low and slow in olive oil with onion, tomato and garlic, a perfect app or pasta sauce.
 Learn how to make classic Italian peperonata.

 Save Recipe Saved!